 If your mower has pneumatic tires, park it on a non-concrete surface.
 If this isn’t an option, place a piece of cardboard on top of cold concrete to serve as insulation.
 Finally, rotate the tires so they don’t bear too much pressure on any one side.

-The last step in winterize your lawn mower involves properly storing it.
-A garage or other covered structure are ideal places to protect mowers from cold and moisture.
-For added defense against the elements, try covering your mower.
-Finally, store it away from appliances, fertilizers, or any other corrosive materials known to compromise metal.
+The last step in winterizing your lawn mower is to properly store it.
+A garage—or other covered structure—is an ideal place to protect mowers from cold and moisture.
+For an added layer of defense against the elements, use a tarp or blanket to cover your mower.
+Finally, make sure to store it away from appliances, fertilizers, or any other corrosive materials known to compromise metal.